parinp/CarND-Traffic-Sign-Classifier-Project/README.md

 Test Accuracy = 0.975
 ```

 Furthermore, Udacity encouraged to us to find traffic signs randomly from the website.
 I took a screenshot of some pictures from a random road video as well as from google images totalling 5 new images.
+The image were selected because it was identical to the test set.
 These images are shown below and are fed into the model in order to see if they will be classified correctly.

 ![](readme_files/new.png)